merovex-archival/merovex.github.io/_posts/2011-01-28-amazon-defines-novel-length.markdown

 by 100 publishing houses, sold 10 paper copies, but now has sold thousands of copies electronically.

 My point?
-You now have the standard for novella lengths ala Amazon.
+You now have the standard for novella lengths ala Amazon---5,000 to 30,000 words.
 Enjoy.